Branch predictions

 Optimization

-Don't optimise unless you're sure that it'll mot mispredict.
+Don't optimize unless you're sure that it'll mot mispredict.

 Example 1: